Seercat3160/tastefully-enhanced/README.md

 ## Usage

-To use Tastefully Enhanced, you will need the [MultiMC launcher](https://multimc.org/) or a fork such as [PolyMC](https://polymc.org/), so start by installing one of those if you don't already have it.
+To use Tastefully Enhanced, you will need the [MultiMC launcher](https://multimc.org/) or a compatible fork, so start by installing one of those if you don't already have it.

 Next, download the latest `TastefullyEnhanced.zip` file from [Releases](https://github.com/Seercat3160/tastefully-enhanced/releases/latest).